 Surveillance and Health Services Research

-- to compile and disseminate current scientific information on cancer incidence, mortality, survival, treatment, early detection, risk factors, and prevention to the public, the media, cancer control advocates, Society staff and volunteers, and community leaders to speed the translation of existing knowledge into practice;
+- Compile and disseminate current scientific information on cancer incidence, mortality, survival, treatment, early detection, risk factors, prevention, and access to care to the public, the media, cancer control advocates, Society staff and volunteers, and community leaders to accelerate the translation of existing knowledge into practice

-- to contribute to the further advancement of surveillance and health services research through publications, conference participation, and collaborations across institutions and disciplines.
+- Contribute to the advancement of surveillance and health services research through publications, conference participation, and collaborations across institutions and disciplines